pentandra/lifepreserver/items/static/blog/opening-knowledge/index.md

 class="oldstyle">90</span>'s, the Web was the domain of technical futurists.
 Now the Web is cool, and everyone seems to be on the Web in some form or fashion.
-Anyone can become a web developer, blogger, or contribute something in some way, without anyone else's permission.
+Anyone can become a web developer, blogger, or contribute something in some way, without anyone else for permission.
 Anyone—a curious student to a professional scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country—should be able to share their journey of discovery in a simple, open way.
 This mechanism should be simple enough to track elementary